shukriadams/node-strip-pre-indent/README.md

 ## Why?

-The official HTML5 spec for <pre> has a critical design failure which treats all whitespace in the &#x3C;pre&#x3E; block as formating and will show this in the browser.
+The official HTML5 spec for &#x3C;pre&#x3E; has a critical design failure which treats all whitespace in the &#x3C;pre&#x3E; block as formating and will show this in the browser.
 UYnfortunately, your HTML document's own indentation counts as formating too.

 ## License